Ecwid/ecwid-api-docs/includes/_webhooks.md

 Once you received `application.subscriptionStatusChanged` webhook, you can make a request to [Application endpoint](#get-application-status) to get the current subscription status of your app in that store.

 ## Request headers

 Among the other headers, the webhook HTTP request includes the `X-Ecwid-Webhook-Signature` header that can be used to verify the webhook.
 See more details in the ["Webhooks security"](#webhooks-security) below.

+Also, you can set up several custom webhook headers for your application.
+[Learn more](#custom-http-headers)

+# Processing webhooks

+Webhooks are a way to get notified about events in an Ecwid store.
+So they shouldn't be used as actionable items.
+See processing flow examples below.

+`product.updated` webhook processing flow example:

+- Receive a webhook from Ecwid
+- Respond with 200OK HTTP status
+- Parse the request information: identify `productId` from `entityId`, make sure the `eventType` is correct and get `storeId` value
+- Get up-to-date information about the product from Ecwid via [the Ecwid REST API](#rest-api-reference)
+- Update your local database with latest stock quantity of that product

+`order.updated` webhook processing flow example:

+- Receive a webhook from Ecwid
+- Respond with 200OK HTTP status
+- Parse the request information: identify `orderNumber` from `entityId`, make sure the `eventType` is correct and get `storeId` value, check if `newPaymentStatus` value is "PAID"
+- Get order details from Ecwid via [the Ecwid REST API](#rest-api-reference)
+- Send order details to a fulfillment center
+- Set order fulfillment status as "PROCESSING" via [the Ecwid REST API](#rest-api-reference)

+See also [the webhooks best practices](#webhooks-best-practices) on webhooks security and processing examples.

-# Responding to webhooks
+## Responding to webhooks

-Your app should return a `200 OK` HTTP status code in reply to a webhook.
+When a webhook is sent to your URL, your app must return a `200 OK` HTTP status code in reply to a webhook.
 This acknowledges Ecwid that you received the webhook.

 Any other response (e.g. `3xx`), will indicate that the webhook is not received.
 In this case, we will re-send a webhook every 15 minutes the maximum retry limit is reached.
 Once the limit is reached, the webhook is removed from the queue and will not be sent again.

 # Webhooks best practices